Custom fonts in Python and Matplotlib

 Find fonts on your computer

-Before using a font, you have to ensure it's well installed on your computer.
+If you want to use a font that have locally, you have to ensure it's well installed on your computer.
 For example, if I want to find the Fira Sans font on my computer, I can use the following code:

 from matplotlib import font_manager